Property tax, sales tax, and utility tax are the principal sources of revenue the city uses to provide core municipal services:

 How do Battle Ground taxes compare to other Clark County cities?

 To answer that question, we gathered tax-rate data from each city and from the Clark County Treasurer's office, and applied it to a standard resident profile.
-The data, the process, and the results are available at Taxes, City Services, and Value.
+The data, the process, and the results are available here.